Bobbejaan Schoepen: Film

-Bobbejaanland (cabaret period)
+Bobbejaanland and cabaret

 It was never Schoepen's intention to build an amusement park; the current park arose from his musical career.
 After nearly 15 years of constant touring, he began thinking about a place to settle down.
 In 1959, he bought a 30 hectare, marshy domain in Lichtaart-Kasterlee, called the Abroek.
-There he built a theater with nearly 1000 seats and created a 2.2 kilometer beach.
+There he built a theatre with nearly 1000 seats and created a 2.2 kilometre beach.
 This was to become Bobbejaanland, a name coined by his manager, Jacques Kluger.
 On 31 December 1961, Bobbejaanland was officially opened by Bobbejaan Schoepen and his wife Josée, with whom he developed the park into his life's work.
 During the high season, Schoepen himself performed from two to five concerts per day.
 Artists from the Belgian, Dutch, and German cabaret-world performed there as well, though not during Schoepen's own program.

-Entrepreneurship

-Bobbejaanland evolved from 1975 onwards into a fully fledged amusement park.
+Bobbejaanland evolved from 1975 onwards into a fully-fledged amusement park.
 Schoepen focused his attention solely on the business aspect of the park, slowly pushing his musical career into the background.
 His performances became a rarity but Bobbejaanland, which he operated with his family, developed into one of the top amusement parks in the Benelux region.

 In the mid-80s the shows became more streamlined, and oriented toward a more international audience.
 The amusement park finally dominated the cabaret, and the entrepreneur the artist.
 He did continue singing, albeit with more streamlined shows, which inevitably gave way to the routine of the amusement park.